 - A fine of up to one thousand dollars ($1,000).11

-Legal defenses against charges of failure to show a license
+What are the best legal defenses against charges of failure to show a license?

 According to Whitter criminal and Vehicle Code defense attorney John Murray12: